Iowa gives final approval to a bill removing gender identity protections despite massive protests

-DES MOINES, Iowa (AP) — Iowa moved to remove gender identity protections from the state’s civil rights code Thursday despite massive protests by opponents who say it could expose transgender people to discrimination in numerous areas of life.
+DES MOINES, Iowa (AP) — Iowa lawmakers voted to remove gender identity protections from the state's civil rights code Thursday despite massive protests by opponents who say it could expose transgender people to discrimination in numerous areas of life.

-The Iowa House approved the bill that would strip the state civil rights code of protections based on gender identity, after the state Senate backed the legislation.
-First introduced last week, the measure raced through the legislative process.
+The measure raced through the legislative process after first being introduced last week.
+The state Senate was first to approve the bill on Thursday, followed by the House less than an hour later.

 The bill would remove gender identity as a protected class from the state’s civil rights law and explicitly define female and male, as well as gender, which would be considered a synonym for sex and “shall not be considered a synonym or shorthand expression for gender identity, experienced gender, gender expression, or gender role.”